JMNetwalker/PerfCollector/README.md

 - **PerfChecker.Log** = Contains all the issues found.
 - **PerfCheckerWaitStats_dbname.Log** = Contains the information about the wait stats per database.
 - **Every check done will save two files**
--- Extension .Txt that contains the report of the operation done.
++ Extension .Txt that contains the report of the operation done.
--- Extension .task that contains a possible mitigation about the issue found.
++ Extension .task that contains a possible mitigation about the issue found.
--- For the extraction of query data store this PowerShell script will generated two additional files per QDS table:
++ For the extraction of query data store this PowerShell script will generated two additional files per QDS table:
---- Extension .bcp with the information exported.
+++ Extension .bcp with the information exported.
---- Extension .xml with the structure of this .bcp file.
+++ Extension .xml with the structure of this .bcp file.

-In this video you could find out more information how to use this PowerShell Script https://youtu.be/vg6S4He0rxY

 Enjoy!